 1. You write a single scene (or scene unit, or whatever the exercise calls for) based on the instructions below.

 2. Your submission must be NO LONGER THAN 4 PAGES (not counting title page, if you include one) and must be in standard industry format.
 Submissions longer than 4 pages will be disqualified.
 Submissions that cheat the margins will be disqualified.

 3. E-mail your submission to us in PDF format no later than midnight Pacific time Monday, June 15th (Week Four Deadline) at [email protected].
 Put WRITERCIZES Week Four in the subject line, and don’t forget to include your name.
 Every submission receives a scoresheet and feedback.

 4. We will announce the Week Four Winner on Wednesday June 17th.

 5. Your submission will be reviewed and graded by a CI senior story analyst.
 The opinion of the CI analyst is final.

 6. You may submit one entry per week (up to 4 total throughout the tournament.)
 You do not have to participate every week.

 7. Your submissions remain 100% your property to do with as your please.
 Coverage, Ink LLC assumes no rights to your submission in any way.
 By submitting to Coverage, Ink to review, you are agreeing to allow us to read your submission and offer feedback on it.

 8. In addition to one weekly winner, we will also choose one Grand Prize Winner at the end of the 4 weeks.
-That winner will be announced June 17th.
+That winner will also be announced June 17th.